About 7-Eleven

 Mission

-To make daily easier by providing modern convenience.
+To make daily life easier by providing modern convenience.

 Vision